roboticslab-uc3m/yarp-devices/doc/yarp-devices-install.md

 \* See specific install instructions in the installation section.

-## Installation
+## Installation (Ubuntu)

+For Debian guides, see [Debian 6.0.10](yarp-devices-install-on-debian-6.md).

-Once the required dependencies have been install, the code has to be compiled and installed.
+Once the required dependencies have been installed, the code has to be compiled and installed.
 Note that you will be prompted for your password upon using `sudo` a couple of times:

 ```bash
 cd  # go home